Le Duan's Grand Scheme: The Tet Offensive

 General Offensive and General Uprising

-This was an enormously ambitious plan; politically because it assumed that the masses in the South would rise up in support for a Communist revolution, and militarily because standing and fighting in urban centers forfeited key advantages that had been taken advantage of until then.
+This was an enormously ambitious plan; politically because it assumed that the masses in the South would rise up and support the insurrection, and militarily because standing and fighting in urban centers forfeited key advantages taken advantage of by PAVN until then.
 In the jungle, Communist forces exploited the element of surprise, choosing opportune moments to engage in combat and slipping away when American forces arrived with overwhelming firepower.
 In the mountainous South Vietnamese interior, sanctuaries in nearby Cambodia and Laos provided safe havens.
 In the urban centers of South Vietnam's populous Coastal Region, these advantages were gone.

 The Planned Stages of the Tet Offensive